stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace/index.md

 ### Configure Restore

 We are going to create a `RestoreSession` object in the `dev` namespace targeting the `mysql-recovery` database of `staging` namespace.
-Similar to BackupConfiguration, we need to grant the necessary RBAC permissions through a ServiceAccount object to the RestoreSession for performing restore process into a different namespace.
+Similar to BackupConfiguration, we need to grant the necessary RBAC permissions through a ServiceAccount object to the RestoreSession.
 Let's create the RBAC resources first.

 **Create Role**

-We are going to create a Role in `staging` namespace with the necessary permissions to perform the restore.
+We are going to create a Role in the `staging` namespace with the necessary permissions to perform the restore.
 Here is the YAML of the Role,

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1